-Listed below are some suggested data resources for national, state and local substance use and abuse statistics and their consequences.
-Be aware that this is not an exhaustive list!
+Listed below are some suggested data resources for national, state, and local-level substance use and misuse statistics.
+Please note that this is not an exhaustive list.
 It is also highly suggested that you conduct your own research into local data as many law enforcement agencies, hospitals, schools and public departments conduct their own research and publish reports on similar topics.